CuriousLearner/nexus/docs/api/proposed_endpoints.md

-posted_by    | user who is posting the content posted_at    | social media ploatform to post posted_time  | time at which post should be posted content      | content of the post image        | image in the post is_approved  | whether the post is approved or not
+posted_by    | user who is posting the content posted_at    | social media ploatform to post posted_time  | time at which post should be posted content_type | type of content, text or image content      | content of the post image        | image in the post is_approved  | whether the post is approved or not